NVIDIA-AI-IOT/torch2trt/README.md

 TensorRT currently does not support variable size Tensors, so whatever input shape you use when converting, you must use when executing.
 While this may seem limiting, it can actually be a good constraint when designing your model for use in embedded systems.
 By restricting to a fixed input size, we can expect similar memory usage and runtime.
-Ultimately, even if TensorRT didn't have this constraint, you'd probably want to have it anyways :)